anmolnath21-droid/Retail_Sales_Analysis/README.md

 				total_sale FLOAT );

 ```
-## Data Exploration & Cleaning
+**Data Exploration & Cleaning**

-** Record Count: Determine the total number of records in the dataset. **:
+- **Record Count**: Determine the total number of records in the dataset.
-** Customer Count: Find out how many unique customers are in the dataset. **:
+- **Customer Count**: Find out how many unique customers are in the dataset.
-** Category Count: Identify all unique product categories in the dataset. **:
+- **Category Count**: Identify all unique product categories in the dataset.
-** Null Value Check: Check for any null values in the dataset and delete records with missing data. **:
+- **Null Value Check**: Check for any null values in the dataset and delete records with missing data.

 ``` sql